lkirkwood/ansible-sshman/README.md

 ### Roles

-Users can have one of four possible roles:
+Users can have one of four possible roles in each access group:
 + `blocked` : Cannot login using [publickey authentication](https://www.ssh.com/academy/ssh/public-key-authentication).
 + `sudoer` : Normal user that can use sudo by entering the password for root.
 These users have a locked/disabled password.
 + `nopass` : Normal user that can use sudo without entering a password.
 These users have a locked/disabled password.